-- Providing critical orientation information to natural parents prior to their son or daughter’s departure.
+- Providing critical orientation information to natural parents prior to their child's departure.

-- Providing ongoing support to natural parents to help them better understand the process their son or daughter is experiencing.
+- Providing ongoing support to natural parents to help them better understand the process their child is experiencing.
 This kind of knowledge allows them to be better prepared to assist their children through potential ups and downs in a constructive manner.

 - Being available to natural parents to discuss concerns that arise during their child’s AFS participation.
-It is very important for each natural parent to know who they can call for advice and reassurance regarding their son or daughter’s experience.
+It is very important for each natural parent to know who they can call for advice and reassurance regarding their child’s experience.

 Experience shows that all participants will undergo several emotional stages during the course of the AFS year.
 These highs and lows are charted in the Exchange Participant Adjustment Cycle.
-By consulting the adjustment cycle, AFS volunteers can time and plan their interventions with hosted participants and host families in the form of routine orientations or get together.
-In this way, they provide the participant and his or her host with the tools needed to get through the next “emotional low”.
-By helping natural families understand the adjustment cycle, they will be better prepared for the phone calls or emails they receive from their child who is experiencing a low point and better able to help them through it.
+By consulting the adjustment cycle, AFS volunteers can time and plan their interventions with hosted participants and host families in the form of routine orientations or formal/informal meetings.
+In this way, they provide the participant and their host family with the tools needed to get through the next “emotional low”.
+By helping natural families understand the adjustment cycle, they will be better prepared for the phone calls, emails or messages they receive from their child who is experiencing a low point and better able to help them through it.

 Value of Crisis in Learning

-Finally when working to support participants and families it is important to keep in mind the “Value of Crises in Learning” concept put forth in the Statement of AFS Educational Content and Learning Objectives drafted by the participants in the Workshop on Intercultural Learning Content and Quality Standards, Otter Lake House, Quebec, Canada, during February 27-29, 1984.
+Finally, when working to support participants and host or sending families it is important to keep in mind the “Value of Crises in Learning” concept put forth in the Statement of AFS Educational Content and Learning Objectives drafted by the participants in the Workshop on Intercultural Learning Content and Quality Standards, Otter Lake House, Quebec, Canada, during February 27-29, 1984.